arnoldt100/anansi/documentation/source/MolecularDynamicsFactory.cpp.rst

 ######################################

 The base class for the molecular dynamics factory classes.
-This class is an abstract base class.
+This class is an abstract base class, and this class is not assignable or copyable.

 .. namespace:: ANANSI